DisasterFaster/ROIcoin/README.md

 ## Proof of Work

-### 1GB AES Pattern Search PoW
+### 1GB AES Pattern Search PoW (HOdl)

 ASIC/GPU resistant.
 Pattern Search involves filling up RAM with pseudo-random data, and then conducting a search for the start location of an AES encrypted data pattern in that data.
-Pattern Search is an evolution of the ProtoShares Momentum PoW, first used in MemoryCoin and later modified for use in CryptoNote (Monero,Bytecoin), Ethash(Ethereum), and ROI Coin.
+Pattern Search is an evolution of the ProtoShares Momentum PoW, first used in MemoryCoin and later modified for use in CryptoNote (Monero,Bytecoin), Ethash(Ethereum), HOdl Coin, EuropeCoin and now ROI Coin.

 ## ROI Coin Ubuntu Compile Dependencies